davidclin/windows10-cheatsheet/README.md

 # Installing WSL2
 - Pre-requisities
   - Type msinfo32 from the PowerTools search bar and confirm Hyper-V is supported and enabled
-- Installation from Command Prompt (as Administrator)
+- Install WSL from Command Prompt (as Administrator)
   - wsl.exe --install
   - wsl --set-default-version 2
 - Install a Linux distro from the Microsoft Store
+- Access distro from the Windows Terminal